 - Where Does The Expat Community in The Hague Live?

-- The expat community in and around The Hague has understood the rationale above very well.
-It is increasingly concentrated in neighborhoods and villages outside of The Hague with the combination of international schools and train or metro stations.
+- The expat community in and around The Hague has understood the rationale above very well and lives in neighborhoods and villages outside of The Hague with the combination of international schools and train or metro stations.
 For example, I lived for many years in Leidschenveen and sold my house to an expat family.
 In fact, most of the houses in my former street in Leidschenveen are now sold to expat families.
 Leidschenveen is becoming quite fashionable among expats because of the combination of an international school, a metro station with an excellent connection to The Hague and Rotterdam, and affordable housing.

 - Do you want to live close to the sea?